discoverydev/my-boxen.old/README.md

 # Discovery Boxen

-This is a customized Boxen project for configuring a Discover development environment.
+This is a customized Boxen project for configuring a Discovery development environment.

+## Prerequisite

+This is intended to configure Discovery Dev and Infrastructure machines on OSX hardware only.

 ## Getting Started